filewatcher/filewatcher/README.md

 Useful command line options:

-            --list, -l:   Print name of files being watched on startup --restart, -r:   Kill the command if it's still running --dontwait, -d:   Start the command immediately
+            --list, -l:   Print name of files being watched on startup --restart, -r:   Run command in separate fork and kill it on filesystem updates --dontwait, -d:   Run the command before any filesystem updates --spinner, -s:   Display an animated spinner

 Other command line options: